lukashergt/primpy/docs/source/examples.rst

 Slow-roll approximation of the primordial power spectrum
 --------------------------------------------------------

-Compute the slow-roll approximation of the primordial power spectrum from the background variables:

-.. plot:: :context: close-figs

-    forewards.derive_approx_power(N_star=N_star)

 Estimate of the distance to recombination to get a sense of the CMB observable range for the primordial power spectrum which depends on the wavenumber